xnaavii/musique/README.md

   * Register page contains a register form where user can register and 'already a member' link below where user can be transferred to sign in page.
   * Each field is required to be filled and when active it has a border around.
-  * Registed button is expected to change color when hovered over.
+  * Register button is expected to change colour when hovered over.

 <p align="center"><img src="assets/readme-files/register-us-hover.gif"></p>

 * ### Sign in

-  * Sign in page contains a form with a sign in button and 'Join Musique' link below if new to the plaform.
+  * Sign in page contains a form with a sign in button and 'Join Musique' link below if new to the platform.
   * Each field is required to be filled and when active it has a border around.
   * Sign in button is expected to change color when hovered over.